paritytech/research/docs/Polkadot/economics/applied-research/rfc17.md

 ### Some Mechanics

 * The price descends linearly from an `opening_price` to the `reserve_price` over the duration of the `MARKET_PERIOD`.
-Each discrete price level should be held for a long interval (e.g., 6–12 hours).
+Each discrete price level should be held for a long interval (for instance, six to twelve hours).
 * When demand spikes after prolonged periods of low demand, which result in low reserve prices, issues can arise.
-In such an instance, the price between `reserve_price` and the upper bound (for instance, the `opening_price`) may be lower than what many bidders are willing to pay.
+In such an instance, the price between `reserve_price` and the upper bound (for example, the `opening_price`) may be lower than what many bidders are willing to pay.
 If this affects most participants, the demand will concentrate at the upper bound of the Dutch auction.
 This makes front-running a profitable strategy, either by excessively tipping bidding transactions or through explicit collusion with block producers.
 Preventing the market from closing prematurely at the `opening_price` can mitigate this.
 Even if the demand exceeds available cores at this level, all orders are still collected.
 Instead of using a first-come, first-served approach, the next step is to randomize winners.
 Additionally, breaking up bulk orders and treating them as separate bids, will give those bidders who want to buy larger quantities a higher chance, avoiding all-or-nothing outcomes.
 These steps minimize the benefit of tipping or collusion, since bid timing no longer affects allocation.
 While such scenarios should be rare, this will not negatively impact current tenants who retain the safety net of renewal.
 The range should be wide enough to capture demand within its bounds after a few periods of maximum bids at maximum capacity.
 * Granting the renewal privilege after the `MARKET_PERIOD` implies that some bidders, despite bidding above the `clearing_price`, may not receive coretime.
 This is justified because displacing an existing project causes more harm than temporarly preventing a new project from entering when no cores are available.
 Moreover, entities paying the `PENALTY` compensate for the inefficiency.
 The following additional rules should be put in place to resolve the allocation issues:
   1. The renewal decision of another party cannot displace bidders who already hold renewable cores.